leshanae/leshanae/README.md

 ## What's up github! 👋

 ### My name is Alexey Demchuk
 I am a beginner data scientist, Yandex Practicum alumnus.
-My main interest is AI in general, CV and NLP in particular, and I methodically learn all about it.
+My main interest is AI in general, CV and NLP in particular.
 Currently I am working on some projects for my portfolio.
 I am ready to engage in any DS-related activity, so feel free to get in touch if you need a DS on your project!

 #### Previous job, which I am proud of